Paperboy 2: Reception

-Three reviewers for Electronic Gaming Monthly gave the Game Boy version a 6 out of 10, while a fourth reviewer gave it a 5.
+Among the four reviewers in Electronic Gaming Monthly, they described the Game Boy version of the game as suffering from the limitations of the size of the Game Boy's screen and the black and white graphics with two reviewers recommending it to fans of the original game.
 Ed Ricketts of Amiga Format gave the Amiga version a 44 percent rating.
 N-Force gave the NES version a 42 percent rating.
 Jonathan Gagnon of Game Players gave the Game Gear version a 5 out of 10.
 Jonathan Davies of Super Play gave the SNES version a 29 percent rating.
 Brett Alan Weiss of AllGame gave the SNES version one and a half stars out of five.
 Total! gave the NES version 50 out of 100, criticizing its poor camera and controls, as well as the music and gameplay.
 Sega Force reviewed the Mega Drive/Genesis version and rated it 55 out of 100.
 The magazine praised the music and sound effects, but criticized the repetitive gameplay, and stated that the game looked outdated compared to other games available at the time.
 Power Unlimited gave the Game Gear version a score of 78% writing: "One of the most American games ever made, and addictive too.
 The Game Gear version looks very good.
 A blunder is the music, which becomes very annoying at a certain point."